Anthropocentric bias in language model evaluation: Taxonomy of Anthropocentric Bias

 \section{Taxonomy of Anthropocentric Bias}

-Claiming that a pattern of reasoning is biased implies that it lacks adequate justification.
-To effectively counter this bias, we must understand the reasons behind its lack of justification.
-In reality, there can be multiple such reasons, each corresponding to different varieties of anthropocentric bias that come with distinct methodological challenges.
-In what follows, we propose a novel taxonomy of these biases, and explore strategies to mitigate them.
+A pattern of reasoning is biased when it lacks adequate justification.
+Since justification can fail in different ways, each failure corresponds to a distinct variety of anthropocentric bias with its own methodological challenges.
+We outline a taxonomy of these biases and strategies to mitigate them.